Sunday, September 30, 2012

 Saturday was a simply gorgeous day.
 Cool in the morning and warm in the afternoon with a beautiful blue sky filled with white puffy clouds.
 One could almost say it was a heavenly day.

 The perfect sort of day to spend at Shaker Village of Pleasant Hill in Harrodsburg, Kentucky.
 Shaker Village is a historic landmark of a community that has long been gone.
 The Shakers were a communal society that wanted to create a heaven on earth.
 They believed in equality of all people and shared goods.
 They felt every member had something to offer the community and believed hardwork was a form of worship.
 They took pride in their work and were well know for their quality products.
-They were inventors and embaced technology of the time.
+They were inventors and embraced technology of the time.

 They came to live together in 1805 and for over 100 years, they remained.
-The 1860's signaled the begining of their decline.
+The 1860's signaled the beginning of their decline.
 Members began to denounce their religion and fell away.
 By 1900 only 34 of the once nearly 500 members remained and Pleasant Hill was dissolved in 1910.

 Today, Pleasant Hill has been revived as a nonprofit National Historic Landmark, preserving 35 of the original buildings and 3,000 acres of land.
 Overnight lodging is available at The Inn at Shaker Village, featuring rooms with Shaker reproduction furniture, private baths and countryside views in guest rooms, suites or private cottages.